-In order to support project wide collaboration and coordination it is proposed that a Common Data Environment (CDE) process and technology is implemented during the preparation of the Project Information Model (PIM) = Design + Construction phases and another during the Asset Information Model (AIM) = Operation phase.
+To support project wide collaboration and coordination it is proposed that a Common Data Environment (CDE) process and technology is implemented during the preparation of the Project Information Model (PIM) = Design + Construction phases and another during the Asset Information Model (AIM) = Operation phase.
 Both CDEs could be the same if correctly configured for that purpose.